HdTgon/baseCIL/README.md

 # On the Power of Statistics in Class-Incremental Learning with Pretrained Models
-This is the official implementation of

-On the Power of Statistics in Class-Incremental Learning with Pretrained Models
+The code repository for "On the Power of Statistics in Class-Incremental Learning with Pretrained Models" (ICML 2026) in PyTorch.

 ## Requirements
 ### Building environment